roboncode/avocadojs/README.md

 ## Roadmap
-* Array.push (APPEND), splice, pop, etc?
+* Check / Change name that references setDefaultsToNull, API change needed - withDefaults option, etc
-* convertTo() - check if object is model already and if of that type model
+* autoIndex in schema - will create indexes as properties become part of query
-* Getter / Settings in schema
+* Getter / Setters in schema
 * Break out Tang into separate repo
 * unit tests (in progress) - 85 so far
 * cleanup